 During the first phase of the Banana Retail Commitment on Living Wage, the private sector parties involved provide insight into the gap between current wages and living wage benchmarks.

-After a third year of data collection, covering wages for the calendar year 2021, the identified living wage gap is 14,96%, covering 86% of the volumes purchased by the Dutch retailers.
+After a fourth year of data collection, covering wages for the calendar year 2022, the identified living wage gap is 12,4%, covering 100% of the volumes purchased by the Dutch retailers.
 The first year showed an average living wage gap of 9% for 42% of the volumes purchased by Dutch retailers.
 The second year showed an average living wage gap of 10,7% for 75% of the volumes purchased by Dutch retailers.
+The third year of this project, participating farms showed an average living wage gap of 15% for 88% of the volumes purchased.

 Read latest Annual Report